GoldenDragons772/GDocs/docs/cnc/making-g-code.md

 ## Learning G-Code Programming

-Here's an tutorial that covers G-Code fundamentals with Inventor CAM:
+Here's our tutorial that covers G-Code fundamentals using Inventor CAM:

 <iframe
   width="560"